scolapicchioni/blazor/Lab08/readme.md

 ## Mapping the service as an EndPoint

 In the `Program.cs` class of the `PhotoSharingApplication.WebServices.Grpc.Comments` project, find the `app.MapGrpcService<GreeterService>();` and replace it with
-- Inside the `UseEndPoints` method, add the following code:

 ```cs
 app.MapGrpcService<CommentsGrpcService>();